-In summary, a saltwater system will cost more initially, but you will have lower annual maintenance cost, a better ROI, easier upkeep, and a healthier environment.
-With a chlorine system your initial cost will be lower, zero on-going energy cost and you maintain chemical control.
+In summary, a saltwater system will cost more initially, but you will have lower annual maintenance costs, a better ROI, easier upkeep, and a healthier environment.
+With a chlorine system, your initial cost will be lower, zero ongoing energy cost and you maintain chemical control.

 We are always happy to answer any questions.
 Give us a call or contact us today for additional information.